Josiane Balasko: 1981–1990: directing debut

 1981 was very successful for Balasko.
 First, she played Louise in Clara et les Chics Types.
-Later, she had the leading role in the very successful comedy Les hommes préfèrent les grosses.
+Later, she had the leading role in the comedy Les hommes préfèrent les grosses.
 The movie was a commercial success.
 It was directed by Jean-Marie Poiré, who co-wrote the film, with Balasko.
 After this, she was in another comedy named Le Maître d'école, directed by Claude Berri.
 This film was also commercially successful, the #9 movie at the French Box Office in 1981.
-She then played Colette, a supporting role, in Hotel America, directed by André Téchiné, also starring Catherine and Patrick Dewaere.
+She played Colette, a supporting role, in Hotel America, directed by André Téchiné.
+It starred Catherine and Patrick Dewaere.

 In 1982, Balasko was in another cult movie, Le Père Noël est une ordure, directed for the third time by Jean-Marie Poiré.
 The film was commercially successful.

 In 1983, Balasko had two comedy hits.
-Papy fait de la résistance, which was #7 in the 1983 French box office. and Signes extérieurs de richesse, another success.
+Papy fait de la résistance, which was #7 in the 1983 French box office, and Signes extérieurs de richesse, another success.

 In 1984, Balasko played a supporting role in the comedy P'tit Con, directed by Gérard Lauzier.
-She then had the leading role in another comedy, La smala, directed by Jean-Loup Hubert.
+She had the leading role in the comedy, La smala, directed by Jean-Loup Hubert.
 Finally, she played a supporting role in the comedy La vengeance du serpent à plumes directed by Gérard Oury.
 The movie was her biggest success of that year.
 In 1985, she appeared in the movie Tranches de vie directed by François Leterrier.
-That year she also made her directional debut with the comedy Sac de noeuds, which she wrote, directed and starred in.
+That year she also made her directoral debut with the comedy Sac de noeuds, which she wrote, directed and starred in.